 Imagine that you’ve been asked to provide some quotes for a new business contract.
-Nothing fancy, just some basic quoting and some associated documentation to express why your business is best fit for the job.
-Typically these types documents will contain some sort of business branding in the form of a letterhead.
+Nothing fancy, just some basic quoting and some associated documentation to express why your business is the best fit for the job.
+Typically these types of documents will contain some sort of business branding in the form of letterhead.
 How professional and effective this letterhead is, will heavily influence how the reader perceives your business.

 As the famous (fictional) Lawyer Harvey Spectre once said, “First impressions last.
 If you start behind the eight ball, you’ll never get in front”.
 This is true for virtually every aspect of life, but especially in business.

 A 2006 study done by the University of Carleton found people decide how appealing imagery is after seeing it for only 50 milliseconds.
 Further to this, first impressions matter – once they have formed an opinion, they tend to stick with it.

 We know from further studies that how visually appealing we perceive something, plays a major part in how much we like that thing.
 In the case of your business, if a client (literally) likes what they see on paper, they’re more likely to like your business as well.

 Every company wants to tell its customers what it is that they represent.
 Your letterhead, therefore, needs to reinforce your brand message.
 There would be little value in a childcare centre having a rigid, monochrome look; just as it would make next to no sense for a mechanic to have a book-like design.